sashinpivotal/pcf-dev-students-notes/README.md

 -   What are the environment variables that are automatically set by PCF?
 (Google `Cloud Foundry Environment Variables`)
+-   What is the auto-configuration is being performed when you push an application?
+See [here](https://github.com/cloudfoundry/java-buildpack-auto-reconfiguration) for an anwser.

 ### Lab extras